bobgreenshields/rivers-of-blood/quests/Pure Alchemy.md

 - get evidence of other cultists
 - get a clue that the sacrificial tools are made locally by the silversmith

 If the party does significant damage to the town [[The Cudgel]] will suggest that the party finds a good reason to leave town for a while to let things cool down.
-A publicly know quest would be a good idea.
+A publicly known quest would be a good idea.